CenterForDigitalHumanities/deer-LR/web/vocab/TERMS.md

-## Experience
-- A particular Event recorded by a Person to describe an experience they had and how it connects to religion in the area.
-Aggregates the following concepts:
-     - Sense
-     - Practice
-     - Object
-     - Person
-     - Researcher
-     - Place

 ## Event
 - A place and time at which some action was observed or is known to have happened.
 See http://schema.org/Event